DanielSmith/alap/docs/framework-guides/vanilla-dom.md

 ### Static positioning

-Set `viewportAdjust: false` to disable the placement engine.
-The menu is positioned below the trigger with no viewport awareness — the legacy behavior.
+Don't set the `placement` attribute, or set `viewportAdjust: false` to disable the engine globally.
+The menu is positioned below the trigger with no viewport awareness.

 ## Examples